egoist/vite-plugin-mix/README.md

 By default the server runs at port `3000`, you can switch to a custom port by using the `PORT` environment variable.

+You can see [a working example for Node.js here](/examples/with-node/) and another example for [ESM support here](/examples/with-node-esm/).

 ### Vercel

+This adapter uses Vercel's Build Output API (v3) which requires an Environment Variable named `ENABLE_VC_BUILD` to be set to `1` in order to enable the feature.

 To build for [Vercel](https://vercel.com), use the `vercelAdapter` in `vite.config.ts`: